sourcegraph/sourcegraph-open-in-intellij/README.md

 - `openInIntellij.replacements`: [OPTIONAL] Set to an object that includes pairs of strings, where each key will be replaced by its value in the final url.
 The key can be a string or a RegExp, and the value must be a string.
 For example, using `"openInIntellij.replacements": {"(?<=Documents\/)(.*[\\\/])": "sourcegraph-$1"}` will add `sourcegraph-` in front of the string that matches the `(?<=Documents\/)(.*[\\\/])` RegExp pattern, while `"openInIntellij.replacements": {"sourcegraph-": ""}` will remove `sourcegraph-` from the final URL.

+- `openInIntellij.osPaths`: [OPTIONAL] Takes object.
+The extension uses the assigned path for the detected Operating System when available.
+If no platform is detected then we will keep using the basePath provided with `openInIntellij.basePath`.
+Currently support `"windows"`, `"mac"`, and `"linux"` as keys.

 ## Configuration for Windows users

 The `idea://` protocol handler that this extension is using to open files directly from a URL is currently not supported on Windows.
 As a workaround, Windows user can use the Intellij's built-in REST API to open files directly from a URL with extra configuration steps.